LazaUK/AIFoundry-AgentsV2-HostedWorkflow/README.md

 Unlike local workflows, hosted workflows are deployed directly to Azure AI Foundry, allowing them to be managed, versioned and executed within the Azure ecosystem.

 > [!WARNING]
-> To successfully run these notebooks, you must have an **Azure AI Foundry** project and **AI model deployment**.
+> To successfully run this code, you must have access to an **Azure AI Foundry** project and **AI model deployment**.
 Please ensure you have the following environment variables set up in your system:
 > | Environment Variable             | Description                                                                            |
 > | -------------------------------- | -------------------------------------------------------------------------------------- |
 > | `AZURE_FOUNDRY_PROJECT_ENDPOINT` | The endpoint URL for your Azure AI Foundry project.                                    |